 The damaged portion is sanded away, plus an area about 1-1.5 inches around the crack.
 The sanding tapers from the original, full thickness carbon down to the removed damaged area.
 This removes any stress risers and prevents them from creating fractures again.
 Next, new carbon can be laid down.
 The laminate is rebuilt by reading the original fiber orientation to match with the new layers.
 After the area is built back up, it is sanded a final time to meet the same contours as the original frame.
 The top layer of carbon does not always match the same weave as original.
 This may alter the cosmetic appearance if the area is only clear coated or left unpainted.

 After the new carbon layers are laid, the area is compressed with tape to set.
 For fractures around lug areas or with a unique shape, a custom mold is made to adequately and evenly apply pressure.
 In cases of severely damaged frames the area can be reinforced from the inside out with an insert; often made of foam or carbon depending on the nature of the damage.
 Sanding a long taper prevents stress risers, which can cause failure.
-This combined with well laid carbon layers means long lasting results.
+This combined with well-laid carbon layers means long-lasting results.
 Though testing, it has been found that repaired areas meet the same degree of stiffness as the original tubing.
-With carbon this generally means they will also meet the same fatigue life.
-Many of the same technicians that have build Calfee frames during the last 25 years lend their expertise in the repair department.
+With carbon, this generally means they will also meet the same fatigue life.
+Many of the same technicians that have built Calfee frames during the last 25 years lend their expertise in the repair department.
 After so much time, it is now a honed craft.
 Once the repaired frame has been inspected, it goes through paint which is housed in the same building.
-Paint can range from a simple clear coat, to replicating the original design and details, to an entirely new paint scheme."
+Paint can range from a simple clear coat to replicating the original design and details, to an entirely new paint scheme."